-Prior to joining the Foundation, Shannon was a full-time Lecturer of International Relations at Arizona State University.
-She was awarded Teacher of the Year for the School of Politics and Global Studies in 2011.
-Her teaching interests and publications focus on cosmopolitanism, immigration and border politics, nonviolent resistance, postcolonialism, Participatory Action Research, and political theory.
+Shannon has continued teaching periodically at Drexel University, Kansas State University, and Haverford College.
 All of her courses are designed to call into question voices and positions of authority, focus on student-centered learning through praxis, and nurture the processes that deliberately move students and teachers toward a fuller humanity of critical thinking and perpetual learning.
-The purpose of her ongoing pedagogical experiments is not to discover the best methods or gimmicks for teaching students to master content, but to discover ways to use content to generate and improve thought and communication.
-In terms of IF’s education initiative, she is currently advancing the following projects:
+The purpose of her ongoing pedagogical experiments is not to discover the best methods or gimmicks for teaching students to master content, but to discover ways to use content to generate and improve thought and civic communication.
+Within IF, she has developed or is working on:

 - Students as Classroom and Community Discussion Facilitators

 - Community-Engaged Learning